jordanhasgul/errgroup/README.md

 ### Using an errgroup

-Once you've created an `errgroup.Group`, you can begin using it by calling `errgroup.Group.Go`.
-Then, `errgroup.Group.Wait` for the result:
+Once you have created an `errgroup.Group`, you can begin using it by calling `errgroup.Group.Go`.
+Then, you can call `errgroup.Group.Wait` to wait for the result:

 ```go
 var fs []func() error